ghernandez345/spaSeed/README.md

 # Balderdash Spa Seed

-This is a baseline seed for internal balderdash projects that are single page application.
-This is al ready to go with th conventions we have some up and the dependencies that we require in our applications.
+This is a baseline seed for internal balderdash projects to be used with spa projects.
+This is ready to go with the conventions we have come up with and the dependencies that we frequenly use in our applications.